MoniPar/reclaimed-treasures/README.md

 </details>

-The first sprint tackled the Initial Setup Epic and involved getting the development environment setup and the relevant packages installed.
-I decided to get the project ready for deployment at this early stage, so Heroku and the production database were configured and setup during this sprint.
+The first sprint tackled the Initial Setup Epic and involved getting the development environment set up and the relevant packages installed.
+I decided to get the project ready for deployment at this early stage, so Heroku and the production database were configured and set up during this sprint.
 Since this was done relatively fast, I also used the time to start setting up the S3 bucket.
 The AWS Bucket Setup story was then placed in the backlog to be completed at a later stage.

 Completed User Stories: